 As Nepal is a tourist-oriented country, you will easily find ATM machines in all the major cities.
 Basic accommodation (no AC, shared bathroom) can be found for around $5 and local meals will set you back around $2.
 If you don’t fritter your cash away on imported beers and chocolate then $20 is a manageable daily budget, not including any trekking fees of course.

-People-Travellers: There is certainly an older, wealthier group of tourists seen here than in India or SE Asia thanks to the world-class trekking on offer.
+Travellers: There is certainly an older, wealthier group of tourists seen here than in India or Southeast Asia thanks to the world-class trekking on offer.
 But there is still very much a distinguishable backpacker crowd.
 When you’re in Kathmandu head to Thamel – it’s like a slightly hippier, quieter version of the backpacking Mecca Khao San Road.

 Accommodation facilities: If you’re not afraid of a squat toilet and cold showers, you can find guesthouses for less than $5 in most places around Nepal.
 Kathmandu is slightly pricier.

 Make sure you try out the Nepali national meal of daal, bhaat and tarkaari.
 Only in the tourist districts of Kathmandu and Pokhara will you find your western fixes.
 Also if you’re longing for some booze grab yourself a Jaan, a delicious local Nepali beer or even Raski a spirit similar to tequila (similar in that it gets you drunk fast and makes you feel like death the next day!).

 For an average breakfast, $1-2 is enough and lunch/dinner should set you back around $3 or $4.
 If you stick to the local dishes it will save you a lot of money as Nepalese street food is super cheap and super tasty.